 Why?
 Because that makes you biased.
 Someone who personally receives $1,000 a month from the government is never going to vote for a reduction in that amount, even if such a reduction were necessary for the benefit of society as a whole (e.g. because the government was in debt and going broke).

 As it stands, politicians can essentially bribe voters by promising them free stuff.
 This is corrupt, unsustainable, and immoral.

 The fallacy of universal voting

-Unfortunately, universal voting rights are seen as a major achievement of western democracy.
+Unfortunately, universal voting rights (universal suffrage) are seen as a major achievement of western democracy.
 It’s true that who should vote shouldn’t be discriminated against based on gender or race, but it should certainly be discriminated against based on merit.
 The fact is, a lot of people out there can’t even figure out how to make good decisions in their own lives and essentially live a miserable existence of their own making.
 Others, regardless of age, will do anything to avoid responsibility.
 Some want to live off of others without lifting a finger, and some have moral crusades and want to fix what they see as problems in society, while they can’t even get their own lives in order.

 People like that shouldn’t be allowed to vote, and this list should exclude most such people.
 I’d be curious to hear your comments and any amendments or further additions to the list.